-Both MSU Library tutorials and CREDO Information Literacy tutorials can also be embedded into your Brightspace course and added to the gradebook.
+Both MSU Library tutorials and CREDO Information Literacy tutorials can be embedded into your Brightspace course and added to the gradebook.

-MSU Library Tutorials
+Instructions for Embedding MSU Library Tutorials into Brightspace

 - Download the tutorials you wish to add to Brightspace from the MSU Tutorials Box folder.
 These files are SCORM files - do not unzip the files after download.

 - In the course navbar, click the gear icon on the far right side.